kotylo/davinci-resolve-retime-speed/readme.md

 # Versioning
 ### **v1.0.2**
 - Added tolerance to image search
-- Removed some image dependancies
+- Removed some image dependencies

 ### **v1.0.1**
 Add more debugging in case images folder is not present